jacksonmelcher/rc-reminder-bot/README.md

 # Glip-Announcements

+This bot is in very early stages of development.

 This info was copied directly from Tyler's [Repo](https://github.com/tylerlong/glip-ping-chatbot).
 I changed some commands.

 This is currently in production and will only work locally.